 3.5 Hire new staff who can work from home

-Sometimes it’s not possible to move all your agents to remote work or because of your increased volumes you still need more people to answer the phone.
+Sometimes it’s not possible to move all your agents to remote work or because of the increased volumes you still need more people to answer the phone.

 You can engage an outsourcing company and use their staff (refer point 4) or you can hire your own work-from-home agents.

-Contact us on the form below if you’d like us to connect you to the agencies who have call centre agents who are trained and available.
+Contact us on the form below if you’d like us to connect you to the agencies that have call centre agents who are trained and available.

 3.6 Engage a consultant